SunenaB3504/CTET-Study/docs/USER_GUIDE.md

 ### First Time Setup

-1. **Open the App**: Navigate to the app URL in your web browser
+1. **Open the App**: Navigate to the app URL in your web browser (no login required)
+2. **Choose Your Experience Level**: Select from Fresh Teacher, Experienced Teacher, or Subject Specialist
-2. **Choose Your Subject**: Select from the five main CTET subjects in the sidebar
+3. **Select Your Subject**: Choose from the five main CTET subjects in the sidebar
-3. **Start Learning**: Click on any topic to begin your study session
+4. **Start Learning**: Click on any topic to begin your study session

 ### System Requirements